kubernetes-sigs/kueue/keps/1432-admission-check-per-resource-flavor/README.md

 - Test Workload's Controller's function that assigns AdmissionChecks to a Workload

-- Test Cache that checks ClusterQueue's status
+- Test the webhook that validates ClusterQueue when user defines AdmissionChecks at both ClusterQueue and ResourceFlavor level.

 #### Integration tests
 - Create 2 ResourceFlavors each with a different AdmissionCheck and test if a Workload contains the AdmissionCheck associated with one of the ResourceFlavors;
-- Create 2 AdmissionChecks: one associated with ResourceFlavor and the other with ClusterQueue.
-Test if a ClusterQueue is inactive
 - Create 2 ResourceFlavors, "reservation" and "spot" with an AdmissionCheck, and Workload that require "spot" Flavor.
 Check if the Workload contains the AdmissionCheck associated with "spot" Flavor.

 ## Drawbacks

 ## Alternatives
 Alternatively we could change `AdmissionChecks` API so it contained selector with a list of `ResourceFlavors` to which